 If you have been charged with a sex offense involving possible questions of entrapment in the Sunshine State, it is crucial to get the advice and counsel of a Florida entrapment attorney.
 An experienced lawyer can help you start building a possible defense immediately, sometimes even before any criminal charges have been filed.

 The attorneys at Whittel & Melton represent clients throughout the Sunshine State who have been charged with a wide variety of offenses.
 Our attorneys work proactively to fight these charges head on.
-We have offices throughout the state, including in Miami, Tampa, Orlando, Jacksonville, Tallahassee, and Pensacola.
+We defend charges in the courtrooms of Miami, Fort Lauderdale, West Palm Beach, Tampa, New Port Richey, Clearwater, Brooksville, Ocala, Gainesville, Orlando, Jacksonville, and many more.
 Contact us online or call 866-608-5529 for a free evaluation.